RoastBeefSandwichCo/ripple-coins/README-deposits.txt

 (One table should store all crypto transactions for all coins) (Unsure if wallets with >100 addresses will require additional steps)

-4) Add transaction to tx db, mark outstanding
+4) Add new transactions to tx db, mark outstanding

 5) Process outstanding deposits by submitting deposit requests to gatewayd via API